myount/windy/README.md

 # Windy

+## Please note: Windy is no longer actively maintained.

+I no longer maintain Windy, for a couple of reasons:

+1. ManagedWinApi, which it uses under the hood, doesn't know about Windows 10's virtual desktops, and I did not feel like groveling through the Windows API documentation to determine whether there are new APIs that do and write my own P/Invoke wrappers for them if so, because:
+2. Windy was written to solve a problem I no longer have: I had a job where I had a dockable laptop that was frequently undocked in order to take it to meetings, give presentations, etc., and it was annoying to have to redistribute my windows across the two monitors I had connected to the docking station.
+I have since changed jobs to one with significantly fewer meetings and presentations, and I have just one huge 4K monitor and the laptop's built-in display, so it's less inconvenient to rearrange my windows on the rare occasion that I do have to take my laptop away from my desk.

+If you are someone for whom Windy would still be useful, you are welcome to take it over.

+## About Windy

 Has this ever happened to you?
 Your laptop or tablet is docked and you have external monitors connected, because who can live with those tiny built-in displays?
 You undock your machine, and all your windows get shuffled up and jammed into that one single tiny screen!
 Then when you dock it again, all those windows are still a jumbled mess!